 Enhanced Sampling, Monitoring, and Reporting:

 Enhanced Sampling and Monitoring Report: Immediately upon adoption of this Order, the Discharger shall conduct sampling and monitoring during every QSE and submit an Enhanced Sampling and Monitoring Report within 30 days of the QSE, or rain event, to SMARTS as an ad hoc report.
+The Discharger shall continue to comply with this provision until: (1) it returns to baseline status for TSS and (2) if it has no annual NAL exceedances for metals or other parameters identified in its updated SWPPP.

 If the Discharger does not collect samples during a rain event, the Discharger must submit a written explanation and supporting documentation, including, photographs, demonstrating that the rain event did not result in a discharge from the Facility or otherwise does not fall within the definition of a QSE as defined by the Industrial General Permit.

-The Discharger shall take and submit to the Regional Water Board photographs during all QSEs which demonstrate that all stockpiled industrial materials are covered and bermed.
+The Discharger shall take and submit to the Regional Water Board photographs during all QSEs which demonstrate that all stockpiled industrial materials are covered and bermed as required by the Industrial General Permit.

+The Discharger must sample for all pollutants identified in its updated SWPPP during each QSE.

+Alternative Sampling and Monitoring: In the event that the Discharger installs a water treatment system, the Discharger shall conduct the following monitoring in addition to sampling during QSEs as required by this order and the Industrial General Permit:

+Flow shall be continuously monitored and recorded for total volume treated and discharged.

+Influent and effluent pH must be continuously monitored and recorded.

+Influent and effluent turbidity (expressed in NTU) must be continuously monitored and recorded at not greater than 15-minutes intervals.

+The type and amount of chemicals used for pH adjustment, if any.

+Dose rate of all chemicals, such as flocculants, used in the Treatment System, and any residuals present in the effluent (expressed in mg/L) shall be monitored and recorded 15-minutes after startup every 8 hours of operation.

+The forgoing data shall be retained at the Facility and made available upon request.

 Enhanced Annual Report: Beginning on July 15, 2022, and annually on July 15 of each reporting year while this Order remains in effect, the Discharger shall submit an Enhanced Annual Report documenting its compliance with the Industrial General Permit’s sampling provisions: